Yasumaro Kiguchi: Career

 On 1 May 1940, he became an assistant to the Military Attaché of the Imperial Embassy in Germany.

 On 25 October 1943, he became the Imperial Japanese Navy Technical Department Arsenal Inspector.

 On 1 May 1944, he was promoted to Colonel of the Navy.

 On 31 March 1946, he was transferred to the reserve role, member of the personnel department of the Yokosuka Regional Demobilization Bureau.

 On 4 June 1947, he was retired on request for demobilization clerk.

 On 1 November 1951, he was appointed as Coast Guard Officer (Second Coast Guard Officer).

 On 15 May 1952, he was appointed as a maritime guard and appointed as an assistant maritime security officer.
 Coastal Safety Force Yokosuka District Superintendent Deputy Director.
-On August 1st, he was assigned to the Assistant Security Officer with the establishment of the Safety Security Force.
+On August 1, he was assigned to the Assistant Security Officer with the establishment of the Safety Security Force.
 Yokosuka Regional Superintendent Deputy General Manager Yokosuka Regional Superintendent.

 On 1 April 1953, he was assigned to the second Yokosuka district general manager.

 On 20 September 1954, he was promoted to Chief of Staff, Commander of the 2nd Self-Defense Fleet and Commander of the 1st Escort Group.

 On 1 August 1956, he was transferred to the Maritime Self-Defense Force executive school chief.

 On 16 March 1960, he was retired from the Navy.

 On 29 April 1974, he received the Order of the Sacred Treasure, Second Prize.

-On 3 November 1992, he passed away at a hospital in Tokyo due to heart failure.
+On 3 November 1992, he died at a hospital in Tokyo due to heart failure.
 He was 88 at his time of death.